 All teaching schools form alliances between themselves, their partners and the schools they support.
 Partner organisations vary, but always include a higher education institution and often other schools and local authorities.
 Alliances are organised in a range of different ways.
 Some alliances have found it effective to appoint a director or other senior leader to coordinate their work.
-At Middleton Technology School this is Sarah Livesey.

 In Rochdale, there are two teaching schools; ourselves, and Hollingworth Academy.
 We work together to provide a programme of professional development from pre-teaching to headship and beyond.
 Our current model is structured as so: